 Head to the Museum of Early Southern Decorative Arts (MESDA) where handcrafted furniture, pottery, and early examples of needlework are all on display.
 Your All-In-One ticket grants access into the self-guided galleries, or call ahead and book a special guided tour for a more in-depth look.

 Ready for a bite to eat?
-Find locally-sourced, period-inspired cuisine at The Tavern in Old Salem where the Keiper family serves favorites including Moravian chicken pie (hold the veggies please), Bratwurst, and an array of sandwiches and handmade desserts.
-Another option is the Flour Box Tea Room & Cafe. open for lunch, dinner, and Sunday brunch.
-Relax with a specialty pot of tea or French-pressed coffee and choose from entrees including sandwiches, savory tarts, chicken pie, and flatbreads.
-When there's still room for a bit more, cross the street to Winkler Bakery, the oldest, continuosly operating bakery in America.
+Another option is the Muddy Creek Cafe and Music Hall.
+Open Tuesday through Sunday for lunch and dinner.
+Kick back, relax and enjoy the entertainment while munching on gourmet sandwiches, grilled paninis, soups, salads, and dessert.
+When there's still room for a bit more, cross the street to Winkler Bakery, the oldest, continuously operating bakery in America.
 Opened in 1800, Winkler continues to serve Moravian baked goods from their domed bake ovens, and upstairs, is the newly opened cafe serving fresh coffee, kitchen goods, and locally-made pastries.

 Historic & Heirloom Garden Tours